card-game-generator/suits-capstone-fsa/README.md

 ## Playing the Game

-After running `npm install` and `npm start`, you should be able to begin a game.
+After running `npm install` and `npm start` and opening [http://localhost:3000](http://localhost:3000), you should be able to begin a game.

 1. Select the number of players and number of cards per hand.
-You can also add a name to your game,
+You can also add a name to your game by clicking on the 'Suits' logo and typing it in.
+Click on the right green bar to navigate to the next page.

+2. Select the phases you wish a turn to consist of.
+On the site, clicking on the help modal on the top right corner will provide you with directions on how to complete this section.
+Click on the right green bar to navigate to the next page.

+3. Select how your game would be won, and when to check for this - at the end of each phase?
+At the end of each turn?
+When the deck is empty?
+The possibilities are _almost_ endless!
+Click on the right green bar to navigate to the next page.

+4. Review your game rules.
+If you wish to change anything, click on the hamburger menu on the top left corner to go back to any form you want to edit.
+Once you feel comfortable with your choices, you have the choice to save your game to be able to come back and play it.
+Now, let's play some cards!

+5. The board is really straightforward - it is already set up for the game that you want to play and it will only allow the current player to make allowed moves.
+Play until the game is over, and the winner is announced!

 <!--SECTION THREE-->